 Short Answer

-Both the model and the market expect Bitcoin's price to be $59,000 or above on April 17, 2026, seeing no compelling evidence of mispricing.
+Both the model and the market expect Bitcoin's price to be $59,000 or above on April 17, 2026 at 5pm EDT, with no compelling evidence of mispricing.

 1. Executive Verdict